cockroachdb/docs/v20.1/alter-role.md

 ---
-title: ALTER USER
+title: ALTER ROLE
-summary: The ALTER USER statement can be used to add or change a user's password.
+summary: The ALTER ROLE statement can be used to add or change a role's password.
 toc: true
 ---

-The `ALTER USER` [statement](sql-statements.html) can be used to add or change a [user's](create-user.html) password.
+The `ALTER ROLE` [statement](sql-statements.html) can be used to add or change a [role's](create-role.html) password.

 {{site.data.alerts.callout_info}}
-<span class="version-tag">New in v20.1</span>: Since the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements for enhanced Postgres compatibility, `ALTER USER` is now an alias for [`ALTER ROLE`](alter-role.html).
+<span class="version-tag">New in v20.1</span>: Since the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements for enhanced Postgres compatibility, `ALTER ROLE` is now an alias for [`ALTER USER`](alter-user.html).
 {{site.data.alerts.end}}

 ## Considerations